 Part D Drug Coverage Phases Are The Same

 Whether you have a stand-alone Part D drug plan on the Original Medicare side, or Part D drug coverage through a Medicare Advantage (Part C) plan…the Part D rules work the same way.
-All the phases of Part D are identical and you’ll reach each phases right around the same time (i.e. Donut Hole).
+All the phases of Part D are identical, but every plan is unique in which medications they cover.
 See more on how Part D works HERE.

 Differences